LucasJordi/ScrapNovelFull/README.md

 # ScrapNovelFull
-This is a implementation of Web Scraping using Selenium for novel read management with novelfull site.
+This is a implementation of Web Scraping using Selenium/Python/GoogleColab for novel read management with novelfull site.

 The purpose of this work is to serve as basis for the api with the same implementation.